-ID 489 INTERNSHIP IN CAREER PLANNING
+ID 489 INTERNSHIP IN CAREER PLANNING Three Credits Fall and Spring Semesters

-Trains interns to assist first-year students in the career decision-making process by: Providing an informational overview of the Career Planning Program, interviewing students, interpreting the Strong Campbell Interest Inventory, and giving tours of the Career Resource Center.
+Trains interns to assist first-year students in the career decision-making process by: Providing an informational overview of the Career Planning Program, interviewing students, interpreting the Strong Interest Inventory, and giving tours of Career Services.
 Interns have the opportunity to sharpen writing skills through weekly reports of interview sessions.
-Designed to assist third and fourth year students in developing professional work habits, as well as strengthening communication, interpersonal, and organizational skills.
+Designed to assist third and fourth year students in developing professional work habits, as well as strengthening communication, interpresonal, and organizational skills.